Loading tech stack...

 A specialist rehearsal tool built around structured use, not passive browsing.

-Cuepartna shows a different side of the work: taking a specialist idea, understanding the user need properly, and shaping it into an application people can return to and use repeatedly.
+Cuepartna shows a focused SaaS MVP: taking a specialist idea, understanding the actor workflow properly, and shaping script practice into an application people can return to and use repeatedly.
 The focus here was not content publishing, but product structure, interaction design, and the foundations needed for a more capable platform over time.
-It is a good example of how I turn domain-led thinking into practical software with a clear direction.
+It is a good example of how domain-led thinking becomes practical software with a clear direction.

 Talk about product builds